How To Increase Worker Safety and Product Quality

 Fabrication

-Often called “backshops,” these are work areas such as sheetmetal, machine shop, tubing and electrical harness.
-Typically, these shops do not have enclosed panels or components; therefore, FOD control is less critical than in other manufacturing areas.
+Often called “backshops,” these are work areas such as sheet metal, machine shop, tubing and electrical harness.
+Typically, these shops lack enclosed panels or components.
+As a result, FOD control is less critical than in other areas.

 Assembly

-These are areas where fabricated parts are put together and cavities are enclosed with fasteners or sealant.
-These areas require greater control and more frequent inspections and cleaning than Fabrication areas.
+In assembly, fabricated parts come together.
+Cavities are enclosed with fasteners or sealant.
+Consequently, these areas require greater control and more frequent inspections than fabrication.
 All areas or panels “closed out” should have a FOD buyoff (inspection) on the paperwork (documentation of process).

 Checkout/Test

-This requires the highest level of control because the product is in its final stages preceding delivery or flight.
-Assurances must be made that all personnel entering the work control area remove all loose/unsecured personal items, e.g., watches, keys, jewelry and coins, and account for all tools and hardware carried near the product.
+Checkout and test require the highest level of control.
+The product is in its final stages before delivery or flight.
+All personnel entering the work control area must remove loose personal items — watches, keys, jewelry, coins.
+They must account for every tool and piece of hardware carried near the product.
 A tool/ hardware inventory form may be required in certain FOD-critical products or areas.

-It is important to clearly define the control areas so there is no question about which rules apply.
+Clearly define each control area so no one questions which rules apply.
 Also, keep in mind that work “travels” when not completed in its designated area.
-For example, a component not completed or available in assembly must be installed in checkout/test.
+For example, a component not completed in assembly must be installed in checkout/test.
 Typically, the worker who normally installs the component in assembly is the one who “travels” to checkout/test to install the part.
-Therefore, it is critical that all workers who may function in another control area be familiar with the FOD control requirements for any area in which they may work.
+Therefore, every worker who may function in another control area must know the FOD requirements for that area.
 Training, SOPs, signs and supervisors of each process must learn and support the differing rules for each control area.

 Key Elements

-The key elements of FOD Prevention are universally accepted but applied in various ways throughout the aerospace industry.
-To cooperate with the control areas addressed above, each element must be dissected and articulately defined to allow clarity and ease of enforcement.
+The key elements of FOD prevention are universally accepted.
+However, aerospace companies apply them in various ways.
+Define each element clearly for each control area.
+In turn, clarity enables enforcement.
 The better defined, the better understood.
 The better understood, the better compliance.

-Posters and other visual reminders should be used to promote the rules.
-Everyone working at the facility should know and understand the key elements… including security personnel.
+Use posters and other visual reminders to promote the rules.
+Everyone at the facility should know the key elements — including security personnel.

-You know your FOD Awareness Program is working when a washer is retrieved from the shop floor and reported by an administrative clerk!
-The key elements are something to advertise.
+You know your awareness program works when an administrative clerk retrieves a washer from the shop floor and reports it.
+Advertise these key elements widely.
 Don’t keep them hidden in a procedure folder or meeting room.

-Plaster them on the walls, publish info bits in the company newsletter or on the intranet, make up or purchase FOD stickers to put on tool boxes and work benches, have poster contests, give recognition awards for compliance and do anything else you can think of to keep people focused.
+Plaster them on the walls.
+Publish updates in the company newsletter or intranet.
+Put FOD stickers on toolboxes and workbenches.
+Hold poster contests.
+Give recognition awards for compliance.
+Do anything you can think of to keep people focused.

 The key elements are easy to remember because they are so integrated within the manufacturing workplaces: Tool Control, Hardware Control, Product Protection and “Clean-As-You-Go.”
-Keeping the rules simple is important.
-So is defining their specific applications, as you can see from the following Chart.
+Keep the rules simple.
+Define their specific applications clearly, as the following chart illustrates.

 FOD Table